 Highlights: Sigiriya ‘Lion Rock’ Fortress

 We were supposed to catch up at the Dambulla Rock Temple however the group had bad traffic from Colombo so in the end this temple visit was postponed.
-This gave me a chance to purchase a sarong (to wrap around pants which will help with the many religious site visits without having to wear heavy long length pants.
+This gave me a chance to purchase a sarong so I have something to wrap around my shorts to lengthen them.
+This will help during visits to religious site visits without having to wear heavy long length pants.

-At lunch my private guide Jehan handed my over to the tour group leader Manoj and I slowly got to know the 17 other passengers for this tour.
-Not everyone is doing the Test Cricket part at the end, the vast majority of people are from Australia and of those the majority are from Adelaide.
+At lunch I met my tour group leader Manoj and I slowly got to know the 17 other passengers for this tour.
+Not everyone is doing the Test Cricket part of the tour at the end, the vast majority of people are from Australia and of those the majority are from Adelaide.

 Our first tour stop on the revised plan was the Sigiriya ‘Lion Rock’ Fortress built over 1500 years ago and over 200 meters high this is a speculator vision amongst the jungle.
 We hiked up to the top which wasn’t easy and took around an hour allowing for stops along the way.
-About half way up with briefly view the Heavenly Maidens rock paintings.
+About half way up we got to briefly view the Heavenly Maidens rock paintings.

 King Kasyapa (477 – 495) selected this place for his new capital reasoning it would be harder for southern India to attack.
 He built his palace on the top of this rock and decorated its sides with colourful frescoes.
 On a small plateau about halfway up the side of this rock he built a gateway in the form of an enormous lion for which the location gets it’s name.